Hartwick to Hanze

 As a Hartwick student, you can study at Hanze University, located in the vibrant student city of Groningen, Netherlands.

-For more information and to apply, please contact Ryan Schreiber in Global Education , PSGE Center, Golisano Hall at email@example.com.
+For more information and to apply, please contact the Office of Global Education, PSGE Center, Golisano Hall at firstname.lastname@example.org.

 Hanze to Hartwick

-The Hartwick College community welcomes students from the Netherlands to study, learn and experience life in the in the U.S.
+The Hartwick College community welcomes students from the Netherlands to study, learn, and experience life in the U.S.

 We are an undergraduate college of the arts and sciences.
 The College occupies a hillside campus in the City of Oneonta, NY, a vibrant two-college community in rural upstate New York.
 Eight miles away is Hartwick’s Pine Lake Environmental Campus, which provides an a living and learning space close to nature.
 Oneonta is located in the foothills of the Catskill Mountains, nearly midway between Albany, the Capital of New York State, and the city of Binghamton.
 New York City is three-to-four hours away by public bus or car.

-Response date from Hartwick College: Two weeks after application is complete
+Response date from Hartwick College: Two weeks after the application is complete

 Required for acceptance as a Visiting Student:

 Exchange students are required to submit proof of financial support (such as bank statement, proof of sponsorship, and/or overall financial affordability), university transcript of courses completed or evidence of courses in progress at time of application, motivation statement, and an official confirmation by Hanze of the student’s language level.
 Additional forms, including medical forms and roommate preference forms, will be required if student accepts the college’s study offer.
 Housing will be on-campus in residence halls.

 Alternative measures for showing acceptable level of English for exchange: